 Complete with stepping stumps and a giant sand box, we hope you will unplug, unwind, and tune in to nature in our Nature Exploration Area.

-The grounds around Brookside Nature Center house water features of various size and interest.
+The grounds around Brookside Nature Center house water features of various sizes and interest.
 The largest is adjacent to the parking lot and has an accessible boardwalk with interpretive signage.
 This is where you’re likely to see a Great Blue Heron or another animal that calls the pond home!
 Further up the hill, past the Nature Center you’ll find our wildlife pond.
-In the spring this a busy place as frogs and toads congregate looking for mates.
+In the spring this is a busy place as frogs and toads congregate and look for mates.

 Our many gardens are Bay-friendly, showcasing native plants many of which are host plants for caterpillars and nectar sources for pollinators.